 Everything was set and planned seamlessly.
 We would leave work at 4:30 PM and catch the 5:30 PM Greyhound to Baltimore.
-Then we would meet her at a rooftop bar and yell Surprise!!!!!
+Then we would meet her at a rooftop bar and yell SURPRISE!!!!!
 (Her husband, Drew, was in on all of the planning).
 The only problem was, it was a busy Friday and that 5:30 PM Greyhound never showed up.
 We waited for 4 hours.
-Greyhound is not a bus company I would recommend at all anymore (I say anymore, because growing up my family and I took it to Niagara Falls all the time and it was fun).
+Greyhound is not a bus company I would recommend at all anymore (I say anymore because growing up my family and I took it to Niagara Falls all the time and it used to be so fun but now…).
 They are so unprofessional.
 They do not tell you how long the bus is delayed for or why.
-They just leave you hanging and the employees get annoyed if you have the audacity to ask them any questions.
-They might be trained not to give any information because they were all tightlipped when it came time to provide information.
-One employee even said “If I told you how far the bus was you all would get up and leave and we don’t want that.”
+They just leave you hanging and waiting.
+The worst part about it is that the employees get annoyed if you ask them any questions (Maybe they are trained not to give any information because they were all tightlipped when it came time to provide that information).
+One employee even said, “If I told you how far the bus was you all would get up and leave and we don’t want that.”

 Finally, we just said we would go get dinner and try again another weekend.
 The next morning we all felt guilty and knew we should try again.
 What did we have to lose?
-So this time we booked a bus ticket on PeterPan, which was way more professional and timely company and drove 4-hours to Baltimore.
+So this time we booked a bus ticket on PeterPan, which was a way more professional and timely company and drove 4-hours to Baltimore.
 We left at 1 PM and got to Baltimore around 4:30 PM.
 Drew picked us up from the train station.
-Our surprise wasn’t as big as we originally planned because Myllz’ reaction was a little delayed, but then she got so excited and couldn’t wait to show us around her new city.
+Our surprise wasn’t as big as we originally planned because Myllz’ reaction was a little delayed.
+Once she got over the shock of it all she was so excited and couldn’t wait to show us around her new city.

 In 18 hours we were able to accomplish A LOT.